lambdaclass/concrete/examples/hexdump/FRICTION.md

    legal-and-simpler restructure (track `path_idx: Int`, fetch once after the loop) took a minute; recording because it is the same control-flow-ownership edge the exemption work tracks, not new evidence for a rule change.
+(Made moot by std.cli: the parse result OWNS the positional Strings, exactly as the design predicted.)

 ## Deliberately not pulled